-The Union fulfils a number of functions:
+The Union fulfills a number of significant roles:

 (b) a season-long team competition for players aged under 14 and graded under 130

 - It organises events to fill gaps in the programme of activities that would otherwise exist within its geographical area.
-Tournaments to provide opportunities for obtaining international ratings have been successfully organised in the past.
-In 2010 it organised the National Counties Rapidplay Championship on the ECF's behalf.

 - It can mobilise resources for the benefit of one or more of its member organisations.
 This may involve the organisation of a team or the provision of a means for resolving disputes.